BeAPI/beapi-frontend-framework/README.md

     .entry-metas
     .entry-date
     .entry-date__month
-Cause date element could be use outside metas.
+Cause date element could be used outside metas.
 You shouldn't have more than 1 subelement, except in really specifical cases.

 CSS partials are classified and saved in 4 mains folders